-The proportion of adults who are inactive from lower socio-economic groups (NS SEC 6-8) is 20%ABOVE The proportion of adults who are inactive from higher socio-economic groups (NS SEC 1-2) The disparities are also clear in relation to place.
+The disparities are also clear in relation to place.
 Rates of participation amongst people living in the most deprived areas has seen the least recovery, with the percentage 'Active' being below the baseline levels recorded in 2015.
 Whilst rates amongst people living in the most affluent areas (IMD 8-10) have never been higher.
 The data shows that inequalities are widening by individual IMD Deciles and the size of drop is increasing.
-Those from LSEGs (NS-SEC 6-8) and that also live in the most deprived areas (IMD 1-3) are the least active. % ACTIVE BY IMD DECILE
+Those from LSEGs (NS-SEC 6-8) and that also live in the most deprived areas (IMD 1-3) are the least active.

-YOUNG PEOPLESCHOOL YEAR 3 TO 11 The School Sport Survey is a national survey of pupils from years 3 to 11 in Wales, looking into attitudes, behaviours and opportunities for young people in sport.
+YOUNG PEOPLE SCHOOL YEAR 3 TO 11

+The School Sport Survey is a national survey of pupils from years 3 to 11 in Wales, looking into attitudes, behaviours and opportunities for young people in sport.

 Within the School Sport Survey, Free School Meal (FSM) is used as a measure of socioeconomic deprivation, with FSM1 being the least and FSM4 accounting for the most deprived.
-PARTICIPATION IN ORGANISED SPORT OUTSIDE THE CURRICULUM, THREE OR MORE TIMES A WEEK, BY FREE SCHOOL MEAL QUARTILES.

 A 15-percentage point difference exists between the least deprived (FSM1) and most deprived (FSM4) when considering participation in organised sport outside of the curriculum three or more times a week.
 This disparity has increased since 2018 where a 13-percentage-point difference was observed between the least and most deprived.

-PARTICIPATION IN A COMMUNITY CLUB SETTING AT LEAST ONCE A WEEK, BY FREE SCHOOL MEAL QUARTILES.
+PARTICIPATION IN A COMMUNITY CLUB SETTING AT LEAST ONCE A WEEK,